aryelsoares/hardware-benchmark/README.md

 # Information

 This project aims to create an observability system for real-time monitoring of hardware resources using C++ for data collection, InfluxDB for storage and Grafana for data visualization.
 The process is done automatically using docker containers.
-It collects eight data types per second as showed below.
+It collects nine data variants per second as showed below.

 - **CPU**
   - Usage